 I’m a realist though.
 While I am thrilled with my diagnosis of DCIS (as opposed to other types of breast cancer), I have read so many stories of other women who have been in the exact same situation as me – and the pathology testing after the mastectomy has found more cancer.
 Often that cancer is invasive.
-There is also the chance the invasive cancer will be found in the lymph node I am having removed.
-If this happens, I will behaving chemo.
+There is also the chance the invasive cancer will be found in the lymph nodes I am having removed.
+If this happens, I will be having chemo.

 I have to prepare myself for that.